tomvandig/schema-lang/readme.md

 This operation adds a component to an id prefix `north_wall.typical_wall.left_window.window_frame.geometry` which overrides the existing component present on `window_frame.geometry`.

-The ECS built in `hello_wall.ts` is serialized to `hello_wall.ifc5.json`.
-To illustrate the working of the override, the file `hello_wall.geometrycolor.ifc5.json` shows a partial view of the ECS applying the ID prefixing and geometry colors and serializing the result to json.
+The ECS built in `hello_wall.ts` is serialized to `hello_wall.ifc5.json` but is quite complex to read as a human.
+To illustrate the working of the override (and a possible user interface to the ecs data), the file `hello_wall.geometrycolor.ifc5.json` shows a partial view of the ECS applying the ID prefixing and geometry colors and serializing the result to json.

 `hello_wall.geometrycolor.ifc5.json`:
 ```json